Welcome to today's edition of the Rush 24-7 podcast.

 Go for it.

-He called Axelrod, because he knows Axelrod a little bit.
+He called Axelrod because he knows Axelrod a little bit.

-Axelrod didn't get back to him, so this is where I didn't know.
+So this is where I didn't know.

 This is what I learned today in the New York Post for the first time.

-So, and that New York Post story is the most viewed domestic story on the internet today.
+So, oh, and that New York Post story is the most viewed domestic story on the internet today.

-So Zev Chaffetz calls some Democrat activist and says, Look, Axelrod won't help me here.
+So Zev Chaffetz calls some Democrat activist and says, look, Axelrod won't help me here.

-A couple days goes by, and the activist calls Zev back and says, uh, you tell Limbaugh to go play with himself.
+A couple days goes by, and the activist calls Zev back and says, you tell Limbaugh to go play with himself.

-I said, now wait a second.
+I said, now, wait a second.

 They're confusing me with Bill Clinton.

-Little Jocelyn Elderslingo there.
+Little Jocelyn Elders lingo there.

-Uh they're confusing me with Clinton.
+They're confusing me with Clinton.

-I all I remember being asked was, would you do it if they invited you?
+All I remember being asked was, would you do it if they invited you?

-But I said it's never gonna happen.
+I said, it's never going to happen.

 You don't have to sweat it.